turingschool-examples/little-esty-shop/README.md

 ## Project Status and Potential Next Steps

+View the project management tracker and any open issues on [GitHub Projects](https://github.com/users/Brianisthebest/projects/2).

 ### Completed Functionality as of April 2023

 The application currently has ten distinct pages built out, along with a general Welcome page accessible at the root path.
 These include simulated functionality for both Merchant users and Admin users.